partnano/lovelyUI/README.md

 These attributes and functions are available:

-	    lines:  array of all the options
+	    lines:  all options (array)
-	indicator:  the String shown to indicate the selected line
+	indicator:  the symbol shown to indicate the selected line (string)

         curr_hover():  returns the line / option that is currently indicated up():  moves indicator up